rdfostrich/article-jws2018-ostrich/content/evaluation.md

 <img src="img/query/results_offsets-vq.svg" alt="[Offsets vq]" height="200em">
 <figcaption markdown="block">
 Median VQ query results for different offsets in the BEAR-A dataset.
-HDT-CB, Jena-CB and Jena-CB/TB were not included due to evaluation times larger than one minute.
 </figcaption>
 </figure>

 ### Discussion

 In this section, we interpret and discuss the results from previous section.
-We discuss the ingestion, query evaluation, offset efficiency and test our hypotheses.
+We discuss the ingestion, compressbility, query evaluation, offset efficiency and test our hypotheses.

 #### Ingestion

-For all evaluated cases, OSTRICH requires more effort for ingesting new data than the other approaches.
+For all evaluated cases, OSTRICH requires less storage space than most non-CB approaches.
-More specifically, the BEAR-A and BEAR-B-hourly datasets indicate the limitations of the ingestion algorithm in our system.
-The results for BEAR-A show that OSTRICH ingests slowly for many very large versions, but it is still possible because of the memory-efficient streaming algorithm.
-The results for BEAR-B-hourly show that OSTRICH should not be used when the number of versions is very large.
-Furthermore, for each additional version in a dataset, the ingestion time increases.
-This is a direct consequence of our alternative delta chain method where all deltas are relative to a snapshot.
-That is the reason why when new deltas are inserted, the previous one must be fully materialized by iterating over all existing triples, because no version index exists.
+The CB and CB/TB approaches in most cases outperform OSTRICH in terms of storage space efficiency due to the additional metadata that OSTRICH stores per triple.
+Because of this, most other approaches require less time to ingest new data.
-These results should however be interpreted correctly, because all other approaches receive their input data in the appropriate format (IC, CB, TB, CB/TB), while OSTRICH does not.
+These timing results should however be interpreted correctly, because all other approaches receive their input data in the appropriate format (IC, CB, TB, CB/TB), while OSTRICH does not.
 OSTRICH must convert CB input at runtime to the alternative CB structure where deltas are relative to the snapshot,